gulyasfeccferenc/minekvanszezonja/README.md

 An app created to get familiar with working with React, while creating something useful.

 My developer journey take me through
-[*] Learn the basics of React with [Maximillian Schwartzmüller from AcadeMind](https://www.udemy.com/certificate/UC-82cd4e4a-9002-42a7-a2c0-170faa7f82d0/)
+- [x] Learn the basics of React with [Maximillian Schwartzmüller from AcadeMind](https://www.udemy.com/certificate/UC-82cd4e4a-9002-42a7-a2c0-170faa7f82d0/)
-[*] Created the whole site with a pretty basic look and content (v1) [*] The previously mentioned Udemy course got re-recorded to include React v16 features and hooks, so I've started a rewrite as well
+- [x] Created the whole site with a pretty basic look and content (v1)
+- [x] The previously mentioned Udemy course got re-recorded to include React v16 features and hooks, so I've started a rewrite as well
-[*] Wanted to get my hands dirty with PWAs, get some Google Analytics involved and generally some better looking UI [*] After all data was added the new version went live (v2)
+- [x] Wanted to get my hands dirty with PWAs, get some Google Analytics involved and generally some better looking UI
+- [x] After all data was added the new version went live (v2):

 ![Minekvanszezonja 2.0](https://gulyasfeccferenc.github.io/img/minekvanszezonja.png)

 What my future plans technology-wise?
-[] React hooks
+- [] React hooks
-[] Authentication
+- [] Authentication
-[] Redux
+- [] Redux
-[] Firestore
+- [] Firestore
-[] Build pipelines
+- [] Build pipelines

 And what does it mean feature-wise?
-[] Basket and seasonal list (to collect favourite veggies after sign in) [] Admin pages to manage plants
+- [] Basket and seasonal list (to collect favourite veggies after sign in)
+- [] Admin pages to manage plants
-[] Filters, better search
+- [] Filters, better search
-[] Location data to suggest local markets
+- [] Location data to suggest local markets
-[] Multilanguage + Separated database by countries
+- [] Multilanguage + Separated database by countries
-[] Themes
+- [] Themes